Emergent behaviors of discrete Lohe aggregation flows: Discrete Lohe matrix flow on the unitary group

 \subsection{Discretization methods}

-In this subsection, we study two discretization methods, namely ``{\it the Lie group integrator method}" and ``{\it operator splitting method}.
-The predictor-corrector method discussed in previous section may not preserve the structure of a state due a projection.
-In what follows, we present discretization algorithms free of a projection.
+In this subsection, we study two discretization methods, namely ``{\it the Lie group integrator method}" and ``{\it operator splitting method}".
+The Euler method discussed in the previous section may not preserve the structure of a state and thus a projection is required.
+In what follows, we present discretization algorithms without a projection step.